stitchdata/docs/_api-files/embedding-api/objects/properties/properties-object.md

 key: "properties-object"

 title: "Properties"
-description: "A properties object contains the properties necessary to complete a connection step.
+description: "A Properties object contains the properties necessary to complete a connection step.
 Returned within a source or destination object, these properties provide information about the configuration status of the connection."

 object-attributes:
   - name: "name"